jgravelle-google/wasm-webidl-polyfill/README.md

 ### Custom section preamble

-The bindings are represented as a custom section with the name `webIDLBindings`.
+The bindings are represented as a custom section with the name `interface-types`.
 Custom sections follow a standard preamble:
 ```
 0x00 ;; section ID, 0=custom
 leb_u32(size) ;; size of the section
-string("webIDLBindings") ;; name of the section
+string("interface-types") ;; name of the section
 ```

 ### Exported function declarations